 - International Fixed Interest – Funds that invest in international bonds.
 For example, the Russell Investments Global Fixed Interest Fund.

 - Australasian Equities – Funds that invest in NZ and/or Australian shares.
-For example, the AMP NZ Shares Index Fund (NZ), Smartshares S&P/ASX 200 ETF (Australia), and Milford Trans-Tasman Equity Fund (both).
+For example, the Macquarie NZ Shares Index Fund (NZ), Smartshares S&P/ASX 200 ETF (Australia), and Milford Trans-Tasman Equity Fund (both).

 - Listed Property – Funds that invest in Real Estate Investment Trusts (REITs).
-For example, the AMP Australasian Property Index Fund.
+For example, the Macquarie Australasian Property Index Fund.

 - Diversified – Funds that invest across multiple asset classes.
 For example, the InvestNow Foundation Series Growth Fund which invests in a mix of NZ shares, international shares, and bonds.